cloud8421/today/README.md

 - Manage tasks and associate them to a specific context.
 - Tasks can be marked as cancelled and subsequently deleted.
-- Support shorthand references in the task description that get automatically expanded to Github links.
+- Support shorthand references in the task description that get automatically expanded according to URL templates.
 - A `today` command which outputs the list of pending/in-progress tasks to a format that can be pasted to Slack.
 - All data written to a single file, which can be put in Dropbox etc.